Brompton Oratory: Parish

-The Church of the Immaculate Heart of Mary (The Oratory) is a parish church, part of the Roman Catholic metropolitan diocese of Westminster at whose request the parish is run by the priests of the oratory.
+The Church of the Immaculate Heart of Mary (The Oratory) is a parish church, part of the Archdiocese of Westminster at whose request the parish is run by the priests of the oratory.
 It is part of the Kensington and Chelsea deanery.

 Events

 The church has strong ties with the nearby London Oratory School, which has Mass at the church for certain Holy Days of Obligation and feastdays.
 The school's annual patronal festival in honour of St Philip Neri is celebrated at the oratory.

-In front of the statue of St Peter under the choir loft (a reproduction of that in St Peter's Rome) the medieval dedication of England to St Peter and Our Lady was repeated by Cardinal Vaughan as a defiant riposte to the Erastianism of English official religion.
+In front of the statue of Saint Peter under the choir loft (a reproduction of that fronting St Peter's Basilica) the medieval dedication of England to Saint Peter and the Blessed Virgin Mary was repeated by Cardinal Vaughan as a defiant riposte to the Erastianism of the established church.
 The congregation is one of the largest Catholic congregations in London.

 Liturgy

 It is part of the tradition of the oratory in England to ensure that the liturgy is celebrated in a dignified and worthy manner.
 Mass is celebrated every day in Latin in the ordinary and the extraordinary (Tridentine) forms of the Roman Rite.